natemills018/natemills018/README.md

 ## Hey, I'm Nate Mills 👋

 Professional dev by day, tinkerer by night.
-I like building things that scratch my own itch — currently that means a **Reddit News Aggregator** to cut through the noise and surface the communities I actually care about.
+I like building things that scratch my own itch — currently that means a **Cleveland News Aggregator** to cut through the noise and surface the communities I actually care about.

 ---